starc007/walletwit/README.md

 1. Add polling to fetch data periodically
 2. Add pagination in Nfts & transaction tabs
 3. Add NFT detail page
+4. Add more charts
+5. Add swap functionality, so that user don't have to go to other websites to swap